Chanonry Sailing Club

 MOORINGS

-• Visitor moorings are usually available with prior notice.
+- Visitor moorings are generally available with prior notice.

 The new mooring lease has been approved and is published here.